andrew/ultimate-awesome/README.md

 - [awesome-servicemesh](https://github.com/servicemesher/awesome-servicemesh) - Awesome service mesh -
 - [awesome-browser-automation](https://github.com/angrykoala/awesome-browser-automation) - Curated list of awesome browser automation tools and resources.
 - [awesome-iran-remote](https://github.com/iranremote/awesome-iran-remote) - A list of remote-friendly or full-remote companies that targets iranian talents.
+- [Electronic-Interchange-Github-Resources](https://github.com/michaelachrisco/Electronic-Interchange-Github-Resources) - List of EDI (Mostly) GitHub Resources.
+- [awesome-webdav](https://github.com/fstanis/awesome-webdav) - A curated list of awesome apps that support WebDAV and tools related to it.
 - [awesome-cka](https://github.com/krzko/awesome-cka) - ☸️ A curated list for awesome resources needed to pass your Certified Kubernetes Administrator (CKA) exam.
 - [Awesome_Satellite_Benchmark_Datasets](https://github.com/Seyed-Ali-Ahmadi/Awesome_Satellite_Benchmark_Datasets) - Supplementary material for our paper "THERE IS NO DATA LIKE MORE DATA" is provided.
 - [awesome-gravity-forms](https://github.com/lukecav/awesome-gravity-forms) - A collection of third party add-ons for Gravity Forms plugin.